OmarShehata/webgpu-compute-rasterizer/code-overview.md

 let B = f32(colorBuffer.data[index + 2u]) / 255.0;
 ```

 X and Y are integers giving you the number of pixels offset from the top left origin.
+This is the logic used by `fullscreenQuad.wgsl` to put the pixels from color buffer to the screen.

 ### Model view projection matrix

-In order to transform from world space to screen space, we used a model view projection matrix, exactly how you would in a traditional graphics pipeline.
+In order to transform from world space to screen space, we use a model view projection matrix, exactly how you would in a traditional graphics pipeline.

 Here it is generated using the [glMatrix](https://glmatrix.net/) library.

-The camera position & model rotation over time is set up add the beginning of the `addComputePass` function and is combined into a `modelViewProjectionMatrix` which is sent to the shader as a 4x4 matrix of floats.
+We create a model view projection matrix that includes the camera position & model rotation at the beginning of the `addComputePass` function.
+It is sent to the shader as a 4x4 matrix of floats.

 ### Compute rasterizer pass